odea-project/qAlgorithms/report/report.md

 order spaces.
 Here, in turn, almost all the time fell to sorting the data.
 Similarly, sorting is one of the main timesinks when calculating the DQS and during subsetting.
-At optimization level 2, the highest possible optimization when compiling with gcc, 3.12 seconds were spent on subsetting in mz, 0.83 s on subsetting in scans, 1.92 s on calculating the DQS, and less than 0.1 s on other tasks, mainly deleting the first element of the bin deque.
+For the Ryzen, at optimization level 2 (the highest possible optimization when compiling with gcc), 3.12 seconds were spent on subsetting in mz, 0.83 s on subsetting in scans, 1.92 s on calculating the DQS, and less than 0.1 s on other tasks, mainly deleting the first element of the bin deque.
+For the i5, The respective times are 1.29 s, 0.35 s and 0.65 s, with a negligible amount of time spent on other tasks.
+Both processors are years out of date in terms of power and serve as a reasonable benchmark for the computers used within labs.

 Performance is massively superior to the R script, even when including the inefficient csv parsing.
 The julia script has comparable speeds for subsetting,